Do You Need Homeowners Insurance During Construction?

 Normal Wear and Tear

-This includes damage to materials and equipment that happens naturally over time due to regular use or aging.
-Builder's risk insurance is designed to cover unexpected events, not the gradual deterioration of construction materials.
+Damage to materials and equipment from regular use or aging isn't covered.
+Builder's risk insurance covers unexpected events, not gradual deterioration of construction materials.

 hammer icon